Using a bidet is not a complicated thing. Yet, many people just learning about them often wonder what it is they are supposed to do with one.

 Can you pee in a bidet?

 Yes, but also no. The answer is that it depends on the type of bidet that it is.
-If you are using an add on attachment like Tushy (Which you can check out here on Amazon) or another similar non electric bidet, or an electric bidet seat then the answer is, of course, you can as you are on your toilet.
+If you are using an add on attachment like a Whisper bidet (Treat Yo’ Butt With A Whisper Bidet!) or another similar non electric bidet, or an electric bidet seat then the answer is, of course, you can as you are on your toilet.

 Now, if you have a stand alone ceramic bidet like those old school ones they use in Italy, then you theoretically could pee in that.
 However, that would be bad etiquette if you are at somebody’s house or in a hotel.